 Poultry birds should be properly taken care of to prevent diseases and maintenance of good hygiene will make the birds resistant to diseases.

 Vaccination is an artificial infection resulting in immunity.
-It involves the administeation of a dead or weakened pathogen (virus, bacteria and parasite ) into the body of birds in a regulated manner.
+It involves the administration of a dead or weakened pathogen (virus, bacteria and parasite ) into the body of birds in a regulated manner.
 Therefore, Vaccination can be carried out using vaccines.
 Vaccines can be antibacterial, antiviral and antiparasite vaccine.
 It plays a vital role in the poultry health management.

 Some of the diseases farmers manage by vaccination include